D.C. police department hit by apparent ransomware attack

 The District of Columbia’s Metropolitan Police Department said in a statement that it had asked the FBI to investigate the “unauthorized access.”
 There was no indication that any police operations were affected, and the department did not immediately say whether it had been hit by ransomware.

-The Babuk group, a relatively new ransomware gang, said on its website that it had “downloaded a sufficient amount of information from your internal networks” and gave the police three days to contact it or “we will start to contact gangs in order to drain the informants.”
+The Babuk group, a relatively new ransomware gang, said on its website that it had “downloaded a sufficient amount of information from your internal networks” and gave the police three days to contact it, or “we will start to contact gangs in order to drain the informants.”

 Screenshots it posted suggested it has data from at least four computers, including intelligence reports, information on gang conflicts, the jail census and other administrative files.
-One of the images, apparently of network locations accessed by the criminals, showed a text document on one computer entitled “How To Restore Your Files.”
+One of the images, apparently of network locations accessed by the criminals, showed a text document on one computer titled “How To Restore Your Files.”

 Such documents generally include instructions on how to contact the ransomware criminals, whose standard operating procedure is to exfiltrate sensitive data from networks they infiltrate as they sow malware that, once activated, encrypts data.
 Only after receiving payment do the criminals provide software keys that unscramble the data.